VMWare Workspace ONE Access

 Read More

-Prologue In 2022, Pwn2Own returned to Miami and was again targeting industrial control systems (ICS) software.
+In 2022, Pwn2Own returned to Miami and was again targeting industrial control systems (ICS) software.
 I had participated in the inaugural Pwn2Own Miami in 2020 and was eager to participate again this year.
 My previous work included a nice vulnerability against the Iconics Genesis64 Control Server product.
-That vulnerability allowed a remote attacker to… Continue reading Two Lines of JScript for $20,000 – Pwn2Own Miami 2022
+That vulnerability allowed a remote attacker to run arbitrary SQL commands using a custom WCF client.
+This year I was able to win $20,000 by running arbitrary JScript.NET code!
+This post will describe the process I took and the vulnerability I found.

 Read More